suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Checking Authentication Tag while Decryption

-AEAD encryption algorithms such as AES-GCM and ChaCha20/Poly1305 provide authenticated tags.
+AEAD algorithms, such as AES-GCM and ChaCha20/Poly1305, verify the integrity of the encrypted concent.
-Recipients can authenticate that the tag is created by the sender and validate the integrity of decrypted payload with it.
-With AEAD encryption algorithm, validating integrity after decryption is redundant and not required.

 ## Payload Integrity in SUIT Manifest

 This sub-section provides a guideline to decide how to validate the integrity of the payloads with SUIT Manifest.
-Figure {{payload-integrity-classification-tree}} illustrates a classification tree to decide how to establish payload integrity.
+{{payload-integrity-classification-tree}} illustrates a classification tree to decide how to establish payload integrity.

 ~~~ aasvg